-The woodland extends to approximately 17.56 hectares (43.4 acres) and occupies an easterly slope running from the public road down to the Leader Water.
-The woodland follows the bank of the Leader Water for approximately 600 metres and the Kedslie Burn runs through the northern section of the woodlands.
+The woodland extends to approximately 13.07 ha (32.30 acres) and occupies an easterly slope running from the public road down to the Leader Water.
+The woodland follows the bank of the Leader Water for approximately 500 metres.

 The woodland has been actively managed in recent years with mature conifer crops having been felled and restocked with Sitka spruce, Douglas fir, Western red cedar and Japanese cedar along with mixed native broadleaves.
 These young crops are establishing well and will add a good productive element to the woodland.
 The felling and replanting work has given the woodland a mixed age structure which adds to the diversity of the property.